-Some Bitcoin wallet applications allow the user to make a direct connection from the wallet app directly to a Bitcoin full node that the user runs and controls.
+Some bitcoin wallet applications allow the user to make a direct connection from the wallet app directly to a bitcoin full node that the user runs and controls.

-What is a Bitcoin full node?
+What is a bitcoin full node?

-A Bitcoin full node refers to a point of reference in Bitcoin's distributed network.
-A node is usually a dedicated computer that contains a full, accurate, up-to-date copy of the Bitcoin blockchain, and connects to other nodes to share this data to help create a network consensus.
+A bitcoin full node refers to a point of reference in bitcoin's distributed network.
+A node is usually a dedicated computer that contains a full, accurate, up-to-date copy of the bitcoin blockchain, and connects to other nodes to share this data to help create a network consensus.

-Nodes play an important role in the Bitcoin network.
-By having many copies of Bitcoin's transaction history and protocol that are distributed all around the world, it makes the network more robust and ensures that everyone on the network is playing by the same rules and staying honest.
+Nodes play an important role in the bitcoin network.
+By having many copies of bitcoin's transaction history and protocol that are distributed all around the world, it makes the network more robust and ensures that everyone on the network is playing by the same rules and staying honest.

 Why would I want to connect to my own node?

-- Nodes increase the decentralization of the network
+- Nodes increase the decentralization of the network.

-- Nodes make it more difficult for malicious network changes to propagate
+- Nodes make it more difficult for malicious network changes to propagate.

 We would definitely consider giving the app the ability to connect directly to a node in the future if it could be done safely.

-So why should I trust Casa for blockchain data?
+Why should I trust Casa for blockchain data?

 You don't need to trust us!
 You can still verify transactions for yourself without having to trust our node by setting up a watch-only wallet with your own node.

-See Creating Watch-Only Wallets for more information on watch-only wallets and how to set one up yourself.
+See Creating watch-only wallets for more information on watch-only wallets and how to set one up yourself.